koustubhmoharir/linux/_posts/2022-01-16-shell-basics.md

 `type cd` outputs "cd is a shell builtin"

 `help builtin_name` can be used to get help on the usage of a builtin.

-There are some names like `echo` that are both a shell builtin as well as an executable and there may be differences in behavior between them.
-In such a case, the shell will interpret `echo` as a builtin.
-To force the shell to interpret a name as an executable, start the command with `command`.
-For example `command echo 'whatever'` will run the executable echo instead of the builtin.

 ## Variables